You've found your perfect home. But what if there's a break in your property chain and everything stalls? Here's how to keep your purchase on track.

-A property chain is when home buyers and sellers are linked together because their sale or purchase is dependent on another transaction.
+A property chain is when buyers and sellers are linked together because their sale or purchase is dependent on another transaction.

 And even as a first-time buyer with nothing to sell, property chains are a major consideration.

-While there are no buyers and sellers below you, the party you are buying from will be affected by the sellers of the house they are buying and so on.
+While there are no buyers and sellers below you, the party you are buying from may be affected by the sellers of the house they are buying and so on.
 This is known as an ‘onward chain.’

 Any property chain can only progress at the pace of the slowest link.
 And if one transaction falls through, the chain will break – and the effects of which can be felt by everyone, right down to the first-time buyer on the ground.

-In this case, it's worth getting your head around property chains and what can get them rattling.
+So it's worth getting your head around property chains and what can get them rattling.

-Why might a chain collapse?
+Why might a property chain collapse?

-A buyer somewhere down the line can’t get a mortgage for example, or just changes their mind and takes their property off the market having agreed a sale.
+A buyer down the line can’t get a mortgage for example, or just changes their mind and takes their property off the market having agreed a sale.

 Other reasons could include one of the parties being made redundant, or a buyer pulling out after a survey throws up costly repairs that need doing.